Postgraduate, leading to a Master of Science (MSc)

 One year (12 months) full time

-A good 2.1 undergraduate Honours degree in business, marketing or a related subject from the UK or the equivalent international qualification.
-The University also considers applicants who have majored in another subject but have a business or marketing minor.
-Applicants with business experience are welcome, and we will take work experience into account in the evaluation of applications.
+- A good 2.1 undergraduate Honours degree in business, economics, finance or a related subject from the UK or the equivalent international qualification.
+The University also considers applicants who have majored in another subject but have a business or finance minor.
+Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.